Ayana-Inria/FCN-FFNET_RS-semantic-segmentation/README.md

-# FCN and Hierarchical PGM for Remote Sensing Image Classification
+# FCN and Fully Connected NN for Remote Sensing Image Classification

 This repository contains the code related to the papers:

-M. Pastorino, G. Moser, S. B. Serpico and J. Zerubia, "Semantic Segmentation of Remote-Sensing Images Through Fully Convolutional Neural Networks and Hierarchical Probabilistic Graphical Models," in IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-16, 2022, Art no. 5407116, doi: [10.1109/TGRS.2022.3141996](https://ieeexplore.ieee.org/document/9676578).
+M. Pastorino, G. Moser, S. B. Serpico, and J. Zerubia, "Fully convolutional and feedforward networks for the semantic segmentation of remotely sensed images," 2022 IEEE International Conference on Image Processing, 2022, [https://hal.inria.fr/hal-03720693](https://hal.inria.fr/hal-03720693).

-M. Pastorino, G. Moser, S. B. Serpico and J. Zerubia, "Semantic Segmentation of Remote Sensing Images Combining Hierarchical Probabilistic Graphical Models and Deep Convolutional Neural Networks," 2021 IEEE International Geoscience and Remote Sensing Symposium IGARSS, 2021, pp. 8672-8675, doi: [10.1109/IGARSS47720.2021.9553253](https://ieeexplore.ieee.org/document/9553253).

-M. Pastorino, G. Moser, S. B. Serpico and J. Zerubia, "Hierarchical Probabilistic Graphical Models and Deep Convolutional Neural Networks for Remote Sensing Image Classification," 2021 29th European Signal Processing Conference (EUSIPCO), 2021, pp. 1740-1744, doi: [10.23919/EUSIPCO54536.2021.9616179](https://ieeexplore.ieee.org/document/9616179).

 MORE DETAILS ON THE LIB